EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ### Subscribing to $all

 Subscribing to $all is much like subscribing to a stream, but you need to provide a `Position` instead.
-This can be `Position.Start`, `Position.End` or a `Position` created from a commit and prepare position.
+This can be `Start`, `End` or a `Position` created from a commit and prepare position.

 The corresponding `$all` subscription will subscribe from the event after the one at commit position `1056` and prepare position `1056`.